PeterPrev/Previte_TSWD_Portfolio/README.md

 # About Me
-My name is Pete Previte and I'm a second year student in Heinz' MISM-BIDA program.
+My name is Pete and I'm a second year student in Heinz' MISM-BIDA program.
 I am married with one child and I'm currently in the US Army.

 # What I Hope to Learn